-In this work, we apply the concept of network-consciousness [6], initially introduced by INRIA- Sophia Antipolis, to image compression, resulting in a variation of the GIF89a file format called Network-Conscious GIF (GIFNCa).
-Network-conscious image compression [12] focuses not simply on maximizing compression; it focuses on optimizing overall progressive display performance when compressed images are transmitted over lossy packet-switched networks such as the Internet or battlefield networks.
+In this work, we apply the concept of networkconsciousness [4], initially introduced at INRIA-Sophia Antipolis, to image compression, resulting in a variation of the GIF89a file format called Network-Conscious GIF (GIFNCa).
+Network-conscious image compression [5] focuses not simply on maximizing compression; it focuses on optimizing overall progressive display performance when compressed images are transmitted over lossy packet-switched networks such as the Internet or battlefield networks.
 Faster progressive display is motivated for time-critical applications, e.g., a military target recognition system which may have to determine friend or foe before firing on a target.
-Likewise, faster progressive display is useful in situations where timely partial figures are desirable (e.g., users browsing the Web or advertisers wanting their publicity to appear as soon as possible to viewers).
+Likewise, faster progressive display is useful in situations where timely partial figures are desirable (e.g., users browsing the Web, or advertisers wanting their publicity to appear as soon as possible to viewers).

-The tradeoff between GIFNCa and GIF89a is one of compression vs. progressive display performance.
+The tradeoff between GIFNCa and GIF89a is one of compression versus progressive display performance.
 GIF89a's advantage is its expected better compression.
 GIFNCa's advantage is its expected faster progressive display at the receiver.

-The principle behind network-conscious image compression is Application Level Framing [5].
-At the application layer, an image is divided into units no larger than the connection's path Maximum Transmission Unit $(MTU)^3$.
-Each unit is independent and "carries its semantics".
-Therefore each unit can be delivered to the receiving application out-of-order to be immediately decompressed and displayed, thereby enabling faster progressive image display.
-An excellent description of the issues of out-of-order processing and some general simulation and experimental results can be found in [7].
+The principle behind network-conscious image compression is Application Level Framing [6].
+At the application layer, an image is divided into units no larger than the connection's path Maximum Transmission Unit (MTU)2.
+Each unit is independent and

+2 MTU is the maximum frame size that a link layer can carry.
+A path MTU-size ADU is one that can be transmitted end-to-end without the need for IP layer fragmentation and reassembly. "carries its semantics".
+Therefore each unit can be delivered to the receiving application out-of-order for immediate decompression and faster progressive image display.
+An excellent description of the issues of out-of-order processing and some general simulation and experimental results can be found in Ref.
+[7].

 Depending on whether or not an application can tolerate loss, there are two cases.
-Case (1) exists when the application must eventually receive the entire image without loss.
+Case (1) the application must eventually receive the entire image without loss.
 Here the communication channel between the compressed GIFNCa file and the display must be reliable, although not necessarily ordered.
-Hence GIFNCa images can be transported across the Internet with transport services that offer an unordered reliable service rather than an ordered service (see Figure 4).
-Unordered protocols can offer shorter delays than ordered protocols such as TCP [2].
-Case (2) exists when the application can tolerate some image loss.
-Then the communication channel can be unordered and either unreliable (e.g., UDP/IP), or partially reliable [4, 9, 13].
+Hence GIFNCa images can be transported across the Internet with transport services that offer a reliable unordered service (see Fig. 4) rather than a reliable ordered service.
+Unordered protocols can offer shorter delays than ordered protocols such as TCP [8].
+Case (2) the application can tolerate some image loss.
+Then the communication channel can be unordered and either unreliable (e.g., UDP/IP), or partially reliable [9-11].
 In this paper, we focus on case (1).

-We acknowledge that there are significant barriers to the acceptance of GIFNCa as a standard, including the huge installed base of GIF87a and GIF89a images, and the fact that a reliable unordered transport protocol is required to achieve the full benefit of GIFNCa, to say nothing of the various proprietary and patent issues associated with GIF and LZW encoding.
+We acknowledge that there are significant barriers to the acceptance of GIFNCa as a standard.
+There already exists a huge installed base of GIF87a and GIF89a images, and a reliable unordered transport protocol is required to achieve the full benefit of GIFNCa, to say nothing of the various proprietary and patent issues associated with GIF and LZW encoding 3.
 However, the purpose of this research is not to promote a new image format, but rather to show the value of designing image compression algorithms with transport service in mind.